castle-engine/castle-engine/tools/castle-editor/README.md

     * important bug:
       // TODO: should be automatic, by both Clear and InsertFront above CastleControl.Invalidate;
+      // Also, doesn't help, why it doesn't show new (empty) contents?
     * make tuicontrol saved recursively make Tcastletransform saved recursively will it work when Tcastletransform is present multiple times in graph?